TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 5/Romans 5.6.md

 ---

-For while we were yet weak, in due season Christ died for the ungodly.
+For while we were yet weak, at the right time Christ died for the ungodly.